Skip to main content

 Rule 7: Allow Processing Time

-Rule 8: Don’t Edit Processed Rows
+Rule 8: Don’t Edit Processed Records

 Keep that in mind and enjoy the automated workflow! 👑